mkrdip/related-posts-widget/readme.txt

 == Changelog ==

 = 1.0.8 - Juli 07 2016 =
+* Add option seperate categories if more than one is assigned
 * Add option change excerpt 'more' text.
 * Title show and link to all referenced categories
 * Placeholder in the title gets (show and link) all referenced categories